 - Remote code execution (RCE) on New Relic backend services

-- RCE on hosts via installed Infrastructure agents
+- RCE on hosts via installed New Relic agents __

 - RCE on host via Synthetics minion container escape